-• Offered every-other year when the fall semester begins in an odd-numbered year.
+- Counts as an Elective for all diplomas. - Offered every-other year when the fall semester begins in an odd-numbered year.

 This course is an introduction to philosophy for the college-bound student that examines several important philosophical texts and philosophers.
 It will introduce students to the nature of philosophical thinking and address fundamental problems of philosophy.
 The class will not be reduced to ideas and opinions - instead we will re-think our perceptions in terms of philosophical discourse.